Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 A key element in network-centric capability involves the use of unmanned air vehicles (UAVs), equipped with appropriate payloads and data links.
 The US demonstrated in Afghanistan how effective such systems can be in providing persistent surveillance of the battlefield or theatre of operations, without putting aircrew lives at risk.
 Our own Watchkeeper project has the same purpose, and we intend to accelerate the programme.

 UAVs offer huge potential for improving operational effectiveness, in a range of different situations and environments.
-We cannot anticipate all their capabilities and uses or indeed limitations ahead of putting them in the operator’s hands.
+We cannot anticipate all their capabilities and uses, or indeed limitations, ahead of putting them in the operator’s hands.
 Our own experience of the Phoenix system in the Balkans was instructive.
 Designed and deployed as an observation system for artillery, it rapidly proved its utility in a much broader surveillance role.

 Accordingly, we have decided to establish a joint-Service UAV operational development unit, in which personnel from all three Services will acquire early experience of exploiting such systems, in different configurations and conditions and with different payloads.
 Details of the composition and location of the unit are still being developed, but we expect to select next month the two consortia to work with us on the next phase of the Watchkeeper project, and we shall invite each of them to provide us with an appropriate prototype system in short order, to enable practical experimentation to begin in the first part of next year.
 Lessons and experience can then be fed back into refining our requirements and understanding of UAVs potential as the Watchkeeper programme develops

-BgUMA eventually evolved into two discrete requirements, SENDER and SPECTATOR.
 To complicate matters, SENDER was also part of the emerging reconnaissance trio, the others being ASTOR and the TRACER armoured reconnaissance vehicle.
-This was actually logical and fully coherent although it did make the programmes somewhat complicated and ambitious.

-SENDER was a battalion relevant system with a 30km range and an electro-optical and IR sensor payload, SPECTATOR, a larger system designed for higher levels (/Brigade/Division) than SENDER with a 150km range and dual electro-optical and synthetic aperture radar payloads.
-SENDER was also intended to have minefield detection and electronic warfare payloads.
+SENDER was a battalion relevant system with a 30 km range and an electro-optical and IR sensor payload, SPECTATOR, a larger system designed for higher levels (/Brigade/Division) than SENDER with a 150 km range and dual electro-optical and synthetic aperture radar payloads.

-The MoD invited twelve companies to bid for the Sender unit UAV assessment phase in 1999.
-The Draft ITT was issued to Aerospatiale Matra, Bell Textron, GKN Westland, Hunting, Thomson-CSF, Lockheed Martin, Matra BAe Dynamics, Northrop Grumman, Racal, Raytheon and TRW.
-A number of the teams proposed the Bell Eagle Eye tiltrotor and the IAI Searcher.
+The Draft ITT was issued to Aérospatiale Matra, Bell Textron, GKN Westland, Hunting, Thomson-CSF, Lockheed Martin, Matra BAe Dynamics, Northrop Grumman, Racal, Raytheon and TRW.

 Four companies were to be down-selected with the equipment intended to enter service in 2008.

 Also in 1999, the MoD and DoD agreed on a letter of intent to explore joint development opportunities for tactical unmanned systems.
-The MoD also described a requirement for a data link relay vehicle programme called Extender.
+The MoD also described a requirement for a data link relay vehicle programme called EXTENDER.

 As the twelve competing organisations were readying their bids, the MoD decided to merge Sender and Spectator into a new programme, called Watchkeeper, once the link to TRACER had been broken.
-There are conflicting reports about this, some indicate that Sender and Spectator informed Watchkeeper, others, that they were cancelled in order to provide Watchkeeper with a clean slate.
+There are conflicting reports about this, some indicate that Sender and Spectator informed Watchkeeper, others, that they were cancelled to provide Watchkeeper with a clean slate.

 The user requirement statement was;